 During construction, it shall be monitored and the Contractor shall be required to note if the grouting parameters and materials are consistent with the approved test section.
 The ability to erode the soil with the jets is an important factor in successful jet grouting.
 There shall be a continuous flow of spoils to the ground surface during jetting.
 If there is no spoil return, it is possible that hydrofracturing is occurring.
 The rate of rotation and removal of the grout pipe and the rate of material consumption shall be monitored.

-Method of jet grouting shall be approved by the .
+Method of jet grouting shall be approved by the Project Manager.

 Prefabricated vertical drains (Wick drains - strip drains)